 Direct exporting involves exporting directly to a customer interested in buying your product (rather than to a third party distributor).
 You are responsible for handling the market research, foreign distribution, logistics of shipment, and invoicing.

-Direct Exporting Advantages
+Advantages of Direct Exporting

 - Your potential profits are greater because you are eliminating intermediaries.